 Our Continued Work

-Prior to the EDI review recommendations we’ve committed to the following improvements in 2021.
+Prior to the EDI review recommendations we’ve committed to the following improvements:

 - Increase speaker pay to €250 per 1hr session (achieved March 2021!)